Álvaro Mejía (runner)

-Álvaro Mejía Florez (15 May 1940 – 12 January 2021) was a long-distance runner from Colombia, who became a national hero after competing in the 1964 Tokyo Olympic Games 5,000 meter final.
+Álvaro Mejía Florez (15 May 1940 – 12 January 2021) was a long-distance runner from Colombia, who became a national hero after competing in the 5,000 meter race at the 1964 Tokyo Olympic Games.

 Mejía competed in the 1968 Mexico City Olympics in the 10,000 meters, where he placed tenth, and in the 1972 Munich Olympics, where he ran the marathon.
-Mejía also won the 1971 Boston Marathon in two hours, eighteen minutes and 45 seconds.
-He won a bronze medal at the 1971 Pan American Games in the 10,000 metres.
-Mejía won the Saint Silvester Road Race in 1966.
+Mejía won the Saint Silvester Road Race in 1966, the 1971 Boston Marathon, and a bronze medal at the 1971 Pan American Games in the 10,000 meter race.

 1971 Boston Marathon winner

-In 1971, the 75th edition of the Boston Marathon had one of the closest finishes ever, as Mejía dueled almost the entire way with Pat McMahon, a native of Ireland and local Massachusetts resident.
+The 1971 Boston Marathon, the 75th edition of the event, had one of the closest finishes ever, as Mejía dueled almost the entire way with Pat McMahon, a native of Ireland and local Massachusetts resident.
 Mejía finally pulled away from McMahon less than 150 yards from the finish, clocking 2:18:45, just five seconds ahead of McMahon.
-He was the first winner from South America.
+Mejía was the first Boston Marathon winner from South America.

 Coming to America

 Mejía was married to Terri Stickles, the American bronze medalist in the 400 meter freestyle swim in the 1964 Tokyo Olympic Games.
 Stickles brought Mejía to the San Francisco Bay Area in 1969.
 They met in Cali, Colombia, where Terri was a Peace Corps volunteer.

 From 1969 until 1985, Mejía dispensed running advice along with running shoes and apparel at a sporting goods store ("Olympic Sports") he owned with Stickles in San Mateo, California.
 During the 1970s, he competed as a member of the local West Valley Track Club (WVTC), at a time when the club often dominated team competition in Northern California.
 Several Colombian runners followed Mejía to train in Northern California and compete alongside Mejia for WVTC, including Víctor Mora, who placed second in the 1972 Boston Marathon.
-Mejia has one son, Christopher Mejia, born in 1971 (lives in San Francisco).

-Achievements
+International competitions

 Coaching

-Mejía coached Colombian athletes including Alirio Carrasco, of Bogotá, who ran 2:12:09 at the Chicago Marathon in 2003.
+Mejía coached Colombian athletes including Alirio Carrasco, of Bogotá, who ran 2:12:09 at the Chicago Marathon in 2003, and Olympian William Roldán.